cainiao1989/ioc/README.md

 #### container.getReplacements()

 `return` replacements Object
-> Get `Container` replacements Object
+> Get a `Container` replacements Object

 #### container.setReplacements(`mixed`)

   * `mixed` `Container` | `Object`

 `return` `ModuleResolver` instance
 > Set replacements object.
-Replacements object is used with all `ModuleResolved`.`set*` functions, also used when resolving replaced / mocked modules
+Replacements object is used with all `ModuleResolved`.`set*` functions, also used when resolving replaced/mocked modules

 ## Class: Module